 If it rains continuously for a day or two, you might have to extend your trip.

 Hence these circumstances should be in consideration.
-For that matter, having extra days will always come in handy.
+For that matter, having extra days after the trek, before flying out of Nepal will always come in handy.

 Guide and Porter